pingcap/tispark/README.md

 TiSpark currently supports `Range Partition` and `Hash Partition`.
 Users can select data from the `Range Partition` table and the `Hash Partition` table through TiSpark.

-In most cases, TiSpark use a full table scan.
+In most cases, TiSpark use a full table scan on partition tables.
 Only in certain cases, TiSpark applies partition pruning.
 For more details, see [here](./docs/userguide.md).

 ## How to test